Iron oxide red: Indian red

-Indian red is a pigment, a variety of ocher, which gets its colour from ferric oxide, produced in India.
-Other shades of iron oxides include Venetian Red, English Red, and Kobe, all shown below.
+Indian red is a pigment, a variety of ocher, which gets its colour from ferric oxide, used to be sourced in India, now made artificially.

 Chestnut is a colour similar to but separate and distinct from Indian red.

 Etymology

-The name Indian red derives from the red laterite soil found in India, which is composed of naturally occurring iron oxides.
+The name Indian red derives from this pigment being originally imported from India, where red laterite soil is found, composed of naturally occurring iron oxides.
 The first recorded use of Indian red as a color term in English was in 1672.